HoldenEagle/SiefertMatrix_PD_Notation/README.md

     surface_rolidex.append(crossing_positions)
 ```
 ```
-For the next step: We must find the linearly independent loops that make up the homology group of the knot.
-To do this, we use the functions in my custom class, Crossing Graph, that I created such as the create graph given the crossings and a helper function that can detect cycles in a graph.
+For the next step we must find the linearly independent loops that make up the homology group of the knot.
+To do this, we use the functions in my custom class that I created, Crossing Graph, such as the create graph given the crossings and a helper function that can detect cycles in a graph.
-For this section I represent each crossing as a linear independent vector, and each loop we create cannot be in the vector span.
+For this section I represent each crossing as a linear independent vector, and each loop we create cannot be in the existing vector span.
 Below is the code for the linear independent loop function, as well as the create graph function and the detect cycle function.
-This code displays the entire class for the Crossing Graph, which includes the linear independent loops function
+This code displays the entire class for the Crossing Graph, which includes the linear independent loops function (find_linear_independent_loops).
+The loops will be returned in a matrix where each element in the list is a sublist of crossings that the loop will traverse.
 ```
 ```
 class Crossing_Graph():